larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 20:26
 You go through life, you're walking.
 If you already know how to walk you don't think about your walking.
 You just walk.
 20:31
-And that's because the nervous system wants to pass off as much as it can to reflexive action.
+And that's because **==the nervous system wants to pass off as much as it can to reflexive action==.
 20:37
-That's called bottom up processing.
-It really just means that information is flowing in through your senses, 20:43 regardless of what you're perceiving, that information is flowing up and it's directing your activity.
+That's called ==bottom up processing==.
+It really just means that information is flowing in through your senses, 20:43 regardless of what you're perceiving, that ==information is== flowing up and it's ==directing your activity==.**
 20:49
 But at any moment, for instance, let's say a car screeches in front of you around the corner, 20:54 and you suddenly pause.
 You are now moving into deliberate action.
 You would start looking around in a very deliberate way.
 21:01
-The nervous system can be reflexive in its action or it can be deliberate.
-If reflexive action tends to be what we call bottom up, 21:09 deliberate action and deliberate perceptions and deliberate thoughts are top down.
+The nervous system can be reflexive in its action or it can be deliberate. **If ==reflexive action tends to be what we call bottom up==, 21:09
+==deliberate action and deliberate perceptions and deliberate thoughts are top down==**.
 Focusing the Mind
 21:15
 They require some effort and some focus.
 But that's the point, you can decide to focus your attention and energy